phuonganhcorn/XLM_Finetune_QLora/README.md

 ### DATASET
 #### 1. Information
-In this project, the Dataset is combination of four large Vietnamese dataset which are
+In this project, the Dataset is a combination of four large Vietnamese datasets which are
 - Translated version of the Stanford Question Answering Dataset (SQuAD)
 - UIT-ViQuAD (developed by UIT)
 - MultiLingual Question Answering